Analysis | Five falsehoods spurring Republican concern about the election

 It’s understandable that a quarter of Democrats might feel uncertainty about the results of the election, given the confidence they felt coming into Election Day four years ago.
 That 90 percent of Republicans think Trump will win, though, probably reflects something more expansive.
 Trump himself has insisted repeatedly that he’ll win in November, barring the contest being “rigged” against him.
 He has claimed that polling is wrong and that his support is undercounted, a claim that again leverages the broadly unexpected outcome in 2016.

-But it is clearly not the case that Trump is the person most likely to win in November, assuming that votes are cast and counted without interference.
+But it is clearly not the case that Trump is the person most likely to win in November, assuming votes are cast and counted without interference.
 Former vice president Joe Biden leads Trump by a double-digit margin nationally with 19 days to go.
-He leads in most swing states and in states that Trump won by healthy margins in 2016.
+Biden leads in most swing states and in states that Trump won by healthy margins in 2016.

 Considered from a 10,000-foot perspective, the most likely outcome of the contest is that Trump loses, not that he inevitably wins.
-But it’s not just the polls (which we will look at more in a moment.)
-The current polling tracks with everything we know about Trump’s presidency: steep partisanship in how he’s viewed and Democratic energy aimed at weakening or rescinding his power.
+But it’s not just the polls (which we will look at more in a moment).
+The current polling tracks with everything we know about Trump’s presidency: steep partisanship in how he’s viewed, and Democratic energy aimed at weakening or rescinding his power.

-From the first months of his presidency, his approval ratings were fixed in cement.
+From the first months of his presidency, his approval ratings were fixed in concrete.
 Democrats loathed him and Republicans loved him, with independents leaning more toward the former.
-For all of the tumult we've seen since, his approval ratings have barely budged, caught a bit below-center in a tug-of-war between two incredibly strong forces.
+For all of the tumult we’ve seen since, his approval ratings have barely budged, caught a bit below-center in a tug-of-war between two incredibly strong forces.

 In special elections leading up to 2018 and in 2018 itself, this translated into political losses for Trump.
 A president overseeing an economy as strong as the one the country had in November 2018 was a president whose party would lose only a handful of House seats.
 A president viewed as negatively as Trump was, though, could expect to lose dozens — which is what happened.